krendlV/moodle-filter_courselist/README.md

 You can put your own templates into the /templates subfolder, or use the existing ones.

+You can also use templates from other components by specifying them with their full name, eg *theme_tm_moove/custom_coursecards*

 Templates can aggregate the courses using any existing field, if aggregation is used inside the template, the template name has to include *aggregated-by-[criteria]*, eg, *linkedlist-aggregated-by-coursecategory*.